 Form a team: One of the most common teams is to have a dedicated QA (quality assurance) and/or SDET (software development engineer in test) personnel within your project/organization.

 - The QA personnel mostly focuses on the manual part of tests.
 There are parts of the application that may require manual testing, such as testing the business logic.
-The role of the QA personnel is to focus only on manually testing all features that are ready.
+The role of the QA personnel is to focus only on manually testing all features that are ready once released by the app development team.

 Executing Automated Testing